go-acme/lego/docs/content/usage/library/_index.md

 		log.Fatal(err)
 	}

-	// We specify an http port of 5002 and an tls port of 5001 on all interfaces
+	// We specify an HTTP port of 5002 and an TLS port of 5001 on all interfaces
 	// because we aren't running as root and can't bind a listener to port 80 and 443
 	// (used later when we attempt to pass challenges).
 Keep in mind that you still
 	// need to proxy challenge traffic to port 5002 and 5001.